zzxCoding/opcode-zh/README.md

 ### Prerequisites

-Before building Claudia from source, ensure you have the following installed:
+Before building Gooey from source, ensure you have the following installed:

 #### System Requirements